CNES/rastertools/docs/install.rst

 .. code-block:: console

-  $ conda activate georastertools
+  $ conda install python=3.8.13 libgdal=3.5.2
-  $ pip install -e .
+  $ pip install georastertools --no-binary rasterio

 ``georastertools`` will be installed in the conda environment.
 Then, the CLI ``georastertools`` can be used and the API :obj:`eolab.georastertools` can be called in a python script.